-Join Tim Grey for an in-depth discussion in this video Adding a color tint, part of Restoring Photos with Photoshop CS6.
+Join Tim Grey for an in-depth discussion in this video Adding a color tint, part of Photoshop CS6: Restoring Photos.

 Many older images are obviously going to be in black and white, but in some cases, …you might want to add a color element to those photos. …For example, in this case, I feel that the image of the Washington Monument just …doesn't quite look like an old image.
 Sure it's in black and white and it's a …little bit faded but I think adding a Sepia Tone effect might help to bring out …the fact that this is a relatively old photo. …In this case, the image is a black and white photo, and so it's also in the Gray …Scale mode.
 If I go to the Image menu, and then …choose mode, you'll see that Gray Scale is checked.…